kaganier/CAPSTONE-PROJECT/README.md

 # CAPSTONE-PROJECT
 ## About
-This website showcasing different prayers and scriptures you can go to for certain situations. for example anxiety.
+This website will show case different prayers and scriptures to help with differnt situations.
+It will also allow you to submit a prayer request.
 ## contact
 Kgganier@gmail.com
 ## WIREFRAME